 The person may be in denial and even react angrily to your attempts to help (they will.)
 Do not take it personally.
 Give them time and space to make an honest decision about how drinking alcohol is affecting their life and your life, and listen to them.

-The alcoholic will begin to resent you for telling them what to do, even though you have their best interests in mind.
+An alcoholic will begin to resent you for telling them what to do, even though you have their best interests in mind.

-The alcoholic may get hostile with verbal threats, saying the world is against them and that you’re just like everyone else.
-The alcoholic will lash out harshly, making the conversation heated, trying to make you the bad guy.
+An alcoholic will lash out harshly, making the conversation heated, trying to make you the bad guy.
 It will get worse, making life with an alcoholic close to impossible.

 It’s best if you can have these talks when they’re sober, if that’s even an option.